SleeplessByte/fetch-media/README.md

 ---

-TODO: a way to _wrap_ the return value so that the media type can be retrieved
+You can use `fetchMediaWrapped` to get the full response (so you can read out headers)